Subsidy and Family Services

-A. The client must come to the agency and speak to a counselor.
+A. The client must contact us and speak to a case worker.
 Ten days’ notice will be given to the current provider and pre-contracts will be given so the new provider can sign.
 All signed paperwork must be returned in a timely manner

 A. Co-payment means a portion of the family income that is paid by the eligible family toward the cost of child care.
 The amount of the required co-payment is based on the family’s annual gross income, family size, hours of care needed and the number of children in care.
 The co-payment is paid to the provider.
 Your co-payment can be found on the child-care contract.
 Your co-payment can be found in your contract under “Part C-Summary of Daily Payments Per Month.”
 The amount is found under “Less Daily Co- Pay.”

 Q. Do I have to pay my co-payment even if my child doesn’t attend?

 A. Yes, the co-payment must be paid as long as the contract is active, whether your child attends or not.